magento/knowledge-base/src/help-center-guide/support-tickets/submit-a-support-ticket.md

 <p class="info">If you are logged in and still not seeing the link, please refer to the <a href="https://support.magento.com/hc/en-us/articles/360020597871--Submit-a-ticket-link-not-displayed-on-Help-Center-start-page">"Submit a ticket" link not displayed on Magento Help Center start page</a> article. </p>

-<h2 id="submit-ticket-magento-account-page">Submit a ticket from Magento Account page</h2>
+## Submit a ticket from Magento Account page

 To submit a new support ticket using your Magento Account page, follow these steps: